| Sky Map Online User Comments: |

 admin

-Steven, thanks for your comment.
-"Flip the map" functionality will be in our first application update, which we plan to release this month.
-There were other people asking for the same functionality and I've already implemented on the website.
 "Flip the map" is also useful when people are looking through telescopes (the sky image seen in a telescope is often fliped due to lens and mirrors used by telescopes).
-Adding sattelites and location of space station is a good suggestion and we'll keep on this our list for future releases.

 3/4/2011 12:32:52 PM